Zali Steggall: Skiing career (1992–2002)

 Steggall's success prompted the Australian Olympic Committee to expand the Australian Ski Institute into the Olympic Winter Institute of Australia.
 It was given a million-dollar annual budget and for the first time, Australia had a federal government-funded full-time training program to accompany the Australian Institute of Sport.
-It operated in six sports and supported 37 athletes and resulted in an immediate upturn in results with numerous athletes going on to win gold for Australia across the winter sport disciplines.
+It operated in six sports and supported 37 athletes and resulted in an immediate upturn in results, with numerous athletes going on to win gold for Australia across the winter sport disciplines.

-In 1999, Steggall won the slalom event at the World Championships held in Vail, Colorado, in the United States.
-That was her last podium finish at global level.
-In February 2000, she came 10th at Aare, Sweden the last top-10 result in her career.

-Her career ended at the 2002 Winter Olympics in Salt Lake City.
-She failed to complete her first run and was eliminated.
+In 1999, Steggall won the slalom event at the World Championships held in Vail, Colorado, in the United States, the first championship of any athlete from the southern hemisphere.
+Steggall's Olympic career ended at the 2002 Winter Olympics in Salt Lake City, where she failed to complete her first run and was eliminated.

 Steggall was part of the Sydney Olympic torch relay in September 2000, carrying the Olympic flame along the pathway of Olympians in Manly and on the Manly ferry to Circular Quay.
-In 2004, she was part of the Athens Olympic torch relay, carrying the Olympic flame up the Sydney Harbour Bridge and handing over to Kieren Perkins.
+In 2004, she was part of the Athens Olympic torch relay, carrying the Olympic flame to the top of the Sydney Harbour Bridge.

-Legal career
+Legal career (2002–2019)

 Steggall retired from skiing in 2002.
-She completed a BA in communications and media studies from Griffith University, Brisbane, Queensland, and then studied law.
-She was admitted as a solicitor while working for her father's legal practice, Roper & Steggall, in Manly, New South Wales.
+She completed a Bachelor of Arts, majoring in communications and media studies from Griffith University, Brisbane, Queensland, and then completed a Diploma of Law.
+She was admitted as a solicitor while working for her father's legal practice in Manly, New South Wales.
 In 2008, she was admitted to the NSW Bar.
-Her principal areas of practice as a barrister have been family law, sports law, commercial law, real-property law, local government and planning law, corporations and insolvency law, and equity.
-Steggall was councillor to the NSW Bar Association and Chair of its Health, Sports and Recreation Committee from 2010 to 2013.
+Her principal areas of practice as a barrister were family law, sports law, and commercial law.
+Between 2010 and 2013, Steggall was councillor to the NSW Bar Association and served as the chair of its Health, Sports, and Recreation Committee.

-Steggall is currently an independent non-executive director, Olympic Winter Institute of Australia; director, Sport Australia Hall of Fame; and member of the Australian Sports Anti-Doping Agency (ASADA) Anti-Doping Rule Violation Panel.
+From 2014 to 2019, Steggall was an independent non-executive director of the Olympic Winter Institute of Australia, and director of the Sport Australia Hall of Fame.
+In 2014, Steggall became a member of the Australian Sports Anti-Doping Agency (ASADA) Anti-Doping Rule Violation Panel.
 She was appointed an arbitrator of the Court of Arbitration for Sport (CAS) in January 2017.
-She was one of 12 worldwide arbitrators appointed to the ad hoc tribunal of CAS for the Pyeongchang Winter Olympic Games.

-Steggall is on the Council of Governors at Queenwood School for Girls, Mosman.
+In 2018, Steggall was one of 12 worldwide arbitrators appointed to the ad hoc tribunal of the CAS for the Pyeongchang Winter Olympic Games, and she became a member of the Council of Governors at Queenwood School for Girls.